 Worship and praise are very important to our Heavenly Father.
-Along with the more traditional way of expressing worship and praise through music and song, we are providing an opportunity to learn and participate in Hebraic circle dancing during the evening music service.
+Along with the more traditional way of expressing worship and praise through music and song, we are providing an opportunity to learn and participate in Hebraic circle dancing during the worship services and dance classes.
 This is a joyous feast, a celebration, a time to meet with our King and how can you not dance?

 We are given many examples in scripture of people rejoicing with dance in thankfulness and worship.
 Miriam after the crossing of the Red Sea (Exodus 15:20), King David when the ark returned home (2 Samuel 6:14), the young women after a victorious battle (1 Samuel 18:6) and multiple other places in the Psalms and the Prophets, Yahweh calls us to dance in joy and gratefulness.
 He inhabits the praises of HIS people.